bobmahalo/DTCC/Warrant Dividend Distribution GME.md

 What is a warrant dividend?

-A warrant dividend is a distribution of warrants by the company [[pro-rata]] to all existing
+A warrant dividend is a distribution of warrants by the company [[Pro-Rata]] to all existing

 common shareholders.
 As with a cash dividend, shareholders do not need to pay any